Monday, February 27, 2012

 Vegetable Fried Rice in a Jar

-If you are new to my series on homemade convenience meals you will want to read the Introduction to the 52 Method It's a very fun way of preparing meals ahead of time for emergencies or every day use.
-It's a basic menu planning method for food storage based on meals that your family will eat, having all the ingredients in one quart size jar.
+my series on homemade convenience meals you will want to read the Introduction to the 52 Method It's a very fun way of preparing meals ahead of time for emergencies or everyday use.
+It's a basic menu planning method for food storage based on meals that your family will eat, having all the ingredients in one-quart size jar.
 ONE jar...easy to find.
 Easy to plan.
 I think it's an idea that's been a long time coming and this is yet another recipe.
 You will be using a method called "vacuum pack canning".
 No liquid or pressure canning is necessary.
-If you opt to use the freeze dried meat in the recipes, please note: NOTE: The repacking of Freeze Dried Meat must be done within 24-48 hours of opening the can and must be done in a dry environment.
+If you opt to use the freeze dried meat in the recipes, please note NOTE: The repacking of Freeze Dried Meat must be done within 24-48 hours of opening the can and must be done in a dry environment.
 Once repacked you must use an oxygen absorber to make sure there is a vacuum oxygen free environment.
 Mylar bags can also be used instead of jars, but it is not recommended to use Ziploc bags as the sole source of storage if you are including meat.

-In the can, they are cooked and freeze dried pieces of scrambled egg.
+In the can, they are cooked and freeze-dried pieces of scrambled egg.
 They are different than egg powder or egg crystals.
 They can only be used for meals where it calls for cooked eggs.
 Fried rice is a perfect fit for this!

 We enjoy them in breakfast burritos and skillet meals.